Best GPS Trackers for Landscaping & Lawn Care (2026 Guide)

 Battery life sounds boring, right up until a tracker dies quietly and you only notice after something's gone.

 In landscaping, trackers deal with heat, rain, vibration, and long idle stretches.
-If the power can’t keep up, nothing else counts.
-I’ve watched otherwise solid trackers get abandoned simply because charging them became a chore.
+If the power can't keep up, nothing else counts.
+Otherwise-solid trackers get abandoned simply because charging them became a chore.

 What actually works depends on how you use it: